The 4:30am Wake-Up Call

 Waking Up Without Dread

-Last week I finished the reporting automation—the task that prompted me to start this whole journey.
+Last week I improved another part of the reporting automation.
+Another seatbelt added to the system that allows us to go faster, safer.
 As I watched the reconciliation dashboard generate itself, I realized something had fundamentally changed.

 The recurring revenue from Always Cool Brands covers my mortgage, healthcare, and employee salaries.
 The business runs.
 Not because I’m grinding 80-hour weeks, but because I encoded my anxiety into software that doesn’t need sleep.

 For the first time in three years, I’m sleeping through the night.
-The 4:30am alarm still goes off—old habits die hard—but I don’t lie there calculating runway anymore.
+I still wake up at 5:30am.
+Old habits die hard.
+But I don’t lie there calculating runway anymore.
 I get up because I want to, not because panic makes rest impossible.

 What’s Next